 STREET, PRIVATE.
-Any street or road not dedicated for public use. but which shall have a minimum cartway width of twenty-four (24') feet.
-(12779 §2 7/15/87)
+Any street or road not dedicated for public use.

 STREET, SERVICE.
 A minor right-of-way providing secondary access to the side or rear of 2 or more properties for public use.
 (12779 §2 7/15/87)

 SUBDIVIDER.
 Any individual, firm, association, syndicate, co-partnership or corporation, trust or any other legal entity commencing proceedings under these Regulations to effect a subdivision of land hereunder for himself or another.
 (12779 §2 7/15/87)